 June 28 to July 17, 2019

 The first days will be spent acclimatizing, exploring Urubamba, participating in various cultural activities, and learning about the Llama Pack Project, our non-profit partner, at the pasture where they raise llamas.
 Although communities in the Sacred Valley have rich cultural backgrounds rooted in breathtaking settings, many residents are forced to work in cities far from their homes.
 The Llama Pack Project works to reestablish the use of llamas as pack animals in these high Andean communities as a way to provide an attractive economic alternative to urban dwelling.
 In addition, the Llama Pack Project works to conserve the precious ecosystems of these communities through environmental education and conservation projects.

-After spending the first few nights at the Llama Pack House in Urubamba, SStS participants will trek to an Andean community were they will stay in tents or the local community center.
+After spending the first few nights at the Llama Pack House in Urubamba, SStS participants will hike to an Andean community were they will stay in tents or the local community center.
 While in the community, they will spend a few days teaching environmental education classes and fixing a playground or doing maintenance at a local school.
 Before the second week of project work, SStS participants will tour some sites in the Sacred Valley and take a class on Andean conservation.
-After these activities, students will learn about the mission of the Llama Pack Project on a llama trek to a different Andean community.
-This community will be their home for five nights as they camp in this stunning location, they will continue to teach environmental education and work shoulder-to-shoulder with community members on a conservation project such as building a native tree nursery.
+After these activities, students will learn more about the mission of the Llama Pack Project during their second week in the Andean community.
+In this stunning location, they will continue to teach environmental education and work shoulder-to-shoulder with community members on a conservation project such as building a native tree nursery or a llama pen.
 Upon completion of this project, the group will do a llama trek back to Urubamba before visiting Machu Picchu, a UNESCO World Heritage Site.
 In this striking setting, students will have the opportunity to consider what they have learned about ethical leadership.